langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 ### Debug

-The repo includes a `.vscode/launch.json` file for debugging the backend in VSCode, which is a lot faster than debugging with Docker compose.
+The repo includes a `.vscode/launch.json` file for debugging the backend in VSCode, which is faster than debugging with Docker Compose.
 To debug Langflow with the `launch.json` file in VSCode:

 1. Open Langflow in VSCode.
-2. Press Ctrl+Shift+D (or Cmd+Shift+D on Mac) to open the Run and Debug view.
+2. Press **Ctrl+Shift+D** for Windows **or Cmd+Shift+D** for Mac to open the Run and Debug view.
 3. Choose a configuration from the dropdown at the top (for example, "Debug Backend").
 4. Click the green play button or press F5 to start debugging.
 5. This allows you to quickly debug different parts of your application, like the backend, frontend, or CLI, directly from VSCode.